nobody-famous/alive-lsp/README-dev.md

 #### Testing via REPL

 This method may help in cases where the REPL is crashing inexplicably.
+Consider this the configuration of last resort.

-In the Alive-lsp directory:
+Running VSCode in the Alive-lsp directory:
-* Set the `alive.lsp.install.path` to the root of the Alive-lsp code.
+* Do _not_ set the `alive.lsp.install.path` to the root of the Alive-lsp code.
-* Set the `alive.lsp.install.host` to `"127.0.0.1"`.
+* Set the `alive.lsp.remote.host` to `"127.0.0.1"`.
-* Set the `alive.lsp.install.port` to some number (e.g. `8006`).
+* Set the `alive.lsp.remote.port` to some number (e.g. `8006`).
-* Start the server in the SBCL REPL:
+* Start the server in an SBCL REPL using the same port number:
 ```
         sbcl --eval "(asdf:load-system :alive-lsp)" \
              --eval "(alive/server:start :port 8006)"
 ```
+The REPL can be run in a shell window from the Alive-lsp directory or in the `Terminal` view at the bottom of the VSCode workbench.
 * Use the **Developer: Reload Window** command to restart the extension.
-* Exercise the server via the Alive extension.
+* Exercise the server via the Alive extension to invoke the broken server code.
   Some of this (e.g. acquiring defined packages) may happen automatically at startup.
 * The REPL will crash and complain